zachkuzma/Kuzma_CSCI2270_FinalProject/README.md

 - Stack Overflow examples

 ## Open Issues/Bugs:
-- Needs ideas for a couple more functions
+- Needs ideas for a couple more functions.
-- The `insertContanct` function is not running correctly right now and we
-- would like if someone could try to help us get it setup correctly.
-The
-- problem seems to maybe arise in the initialization of the hashtable
+- The `insertContanct` function is not running correctly right now and we would like if someone could try to help us get it setup correctly.
+The problem seems to maybe arise in the initialization of the hashtable somewhere.
+[Nelson Update 5/1: partially solved]
-- somewhere.
 - Alternate ideas of how to structure our edit function.
-- [Update 5/1] We have come up with a simple solution for the insert function.
+- [Nelson Update 5/1] We have come up with a simple solution for the insert function.
-- [Update 5/1] We have decided to use insertion sort to sort the collided contacts alphabatically
-- instead of vector's iterator since we don't really know how to impliment it.
-Suggestions to make
-- it better are still welcomed.
+- [Nelson Update 5/1] We have decided to use insertion sort to sort the collided contacts alphabatically instead of vector's iterator since we don't really know how to impliment it.
+Suggestions to make it better are still welcomed.
-- We still need help with the outfile for the updated directory in the `exportDirectory`
+- We still need help with the outfile for the updated directory in the `exportDirectory` function.
-- function.